 - Remove the dishes and wipe down the oven with a warm rag or sponge.

-Who knew that cleaning your oven was as simple as buying a couple of lemons?!
-(We did.
-We knew.)
+Who knew that cleaning your oven was as simple as buying a couple of lemons?
 Here's how it works:

 - Preheat your oven to 250 degrees F.

 - Cut the lemons in half and squeeze the juices into an oven-safe dish.
-Fill the dish about a third of the way full with water and place it in the oven.
+Fill the dish about 1/3 of the way full with water and place it in the oven.

 - Let it "bake" for 30 minutes.
 Don't be alarmed if the oven smokes; simply open a window and/or use the oven fan.

 - Remove the dish and let the oven cool down.
-Once the oven is cool, use a scouring pad (you can even dip it in any remaining lemon-water) to scrub away leftover grime, using a plastic or silicone spatula to loosen the harder-to-remove chunks.
+Once the oven is cool, use a scouring pad dipped in any remaining lemon water to scrub away leftover grime.
+Use a plastic or silicone spatula to loosen especially difficult pieces of baked on food.

-Considering that your oven door is the means by which you can peek at that oh-so-delicious cheesecake you're baking without opening the door and releasing heat, it's basically essential that you keep it clean.
+Considering that your oven door is the how you peek at that oh-so-delicious cheesecake you're baking without opening the door and releasing heat, it's essential that you keep it clean.

 First, try soapy water and give the door a good scrub.
-If that doesn't do the trick, liberally spray the door with a degreaser (we love using a spray bottle filled with distilled white vinegar and a drop of dish soap) and wipe it down.
+If that doesn't do the trick, liberally spray the door with a degreaser and wipe it down.
+We love using a spray bottle filled with distilled white vinegar and a drop of dish soap.
+If that still doesn't work, use the baking soda method mentioned above.

-We get it, in the past, cleaning your oven probably sounded about as fun as a toothache — but with these methods, it can be quick and painless!
-All it takes is a little time, elbow grease, and channeling your inner Danny Tanner, and that oven will be sparkling like it's brand new in no time.
+In the past, cleaning your oven probably sounded about as fun as a toothache, but with these methods, it can be quick and painless.
+All it takes is a little time and a little elbow grease and that oven will be sparkling like it's brand new in no time.